 exc_code: Required - The book exchange code to match the

-stock_historical: Optional - true/false - Defines if realized results calculations should consider historical values.
-If set to false or not present, updated values will be used instead.
+stock_historical: Optional - true/false - Defines if realized results calculations should consider historical costs and rates.
+If set to false or not present, the last Forward valuation will be used instead.
 See Forward Date Service.

 stock_book: Optional - true/false - Identifies the Instruments book of the collection.
 If not present, decimal places must be set to 0 (zero) in the book settings.